PcapPlusPlus/pcapplusplus.github.io/docs/tutorials/intro.md

 ## Packet capture engines

 Capturing and sending packets is another fundamental principal in PcapPlusPlus and is the heart of the Pcap++ library.
 The idea is to provide a simple, easy-to-use and as similar as possible interface to capture and send packets from different types of packet capture engines.
-Different types can be files (pcap/pcap-ng), network interfaces via libpcap/WinPcap, DPDK-enabled interfaces, PF_RING-enabled interfaces, etc. This is not always easy because the APIs and work-flows of the different engines is sometimes very different from one another and it's difficult to keep one flow who suits them all.
+Different types can be files (pcap/pcap-ng), network interfaces via libpcap/WinPcap/Npcap, DPDK-enabled interfaces, PF_RING-enabled interfaces, etc. This is not always easy because the APIs and work-flows of the different engines is sometimes very different from one another and it's difficult to keep one flow who suits them all.
 Also, many of the engine have specific OS and platform requirements, and this is also a challenge.
 The engine families currently supported are:

 - Files (pcap and pcap-ng)
-- Network interfaces using libpcap or WinPcap
+- Network interfaces using libpcap or WinPcap/Npcap
 - DPDK-enabled interfaces
 - PF_RING-enabled interfaces
 - [Remote packet capture](https://www.winpcap.org/docs/docs_412/html/group__remote.html)